suusan11/portfolio/README.md

 ## Tools
 ### Gulp
-Watch changes in HTML, SCSS and JS, after that browser will be reloaded automatically
+Compile SCSS to CSS and watch changes in HTML, SCSS and JS, after that browser will be reloaded automatically

 ``gulp: 3.9.1``